cadalog-inc/PodiumDeployMac/README.txt

 12. rename the zip extension to rbz
 13. name with the build version and Sketchup year (SU_Podium_V26_043_2017.rbz)
 14. upload to dropbox
-15. remove the Extras, extensions and HDR content copied from deploy to source
-16. repeat these steps for each version of Sketchup

 to make the OS installers